Health Psychology Post-Doctoral Fellowship Program Didactics

-In addition to the clinical training experiences of the University of Wisconsin's Health Psychology Post-Doctoral Fellowship Program, fellows are required to participate in various seminars, discussions, and case presentations with other trainees and Health Psychology faculty throughout the year.
+In addition to the clinical training experiences, fellows are required to participate in various seminars, discussions and case presentations with other trainees and Health Psychology faculty throughout the year.
 These scheduled didactics include:

 Health Psychology Brown Bag Seminar